A guide to making your travel dreams a beautiful reality

 Common questions

 One of the questions we often get is how can you afford several yearly trips to Europe?
 The assumption is that we must max out our credit cards or have some secret money.
 Neither is farther from the truth.
 As a matter of fact, we are pretty cost-conscious and penny-pinching.
 In both cases, we pay our credit cards in full each month.
 We each have held regular jobs our whole lives, with Joelle medically retiring in recent years.
-Cash flow is limited, and it is essential to find ways to keep costs under control to travel often.
+Cash flow is limited, and it is essential to find ways to keep costs under control when traveling often.

 Another assumption is that we get hotel stays and other freebies because we own a travel blog.
 However, we have never received free hotel stays, meals, activities, upgrades, or flights because of the blog.
 To date, we have made a point not to let anyone know we have a travel blog so that we can experience it as our readers would and report without bias.